home | what's new | other sitescontact | about

 K. What we’re really saying is that most people on the Earth are not living from the “inner riches,” have not discovered the “true self,” and the fall-out of this immaturity still dogs them over there.

 E. You can't turn this big ship around so easily.
 Mental chains of habit are very sturdy.
-And couples will continue in this malaise of marriage-unsatisfactoriness until their misery grows and grows, leading them to existential crisis.
+And couples will continue in this malaise of marriage unsatisfactoriness until their misery grows and grows, leading them to existential crisis.

 K. Disillusionment becomes the doorway to wisdom and enlightenment.

-E. Worn down by so much unhappiness, they will eventually seek for God and the inner path.
+E. Worn down by so much unhappiness, they eventually seek for God and the inner path.
 The point is this: Living a life of pursuing immediate pleasure can take one on a very long journey, lasting hundreds of years, until the true love and marriage is finally found.

 K. This is not what people want to hear when they surrender themselves after one dinner together, or when the bar closes for the night.